-- Non-Profit and Public Facilities sub-program projects are installed onsite on properties either (i) occupied by a qualified non-profit organization or (ii) occupied by a public entity. - Systems are installed behind a customer'sparticipant's meter and used primarily to offset a single customer'sparticipant's load of the qualified non-profit or public entity. - Occupants receive the value of energy produced by the installed system through net metering or avoided usage connected directly to individual customerparticipant meters. - Ongoing costs and fees are not to exceed 50% of the value of the energy generated by the system. - The project meets all consumer protection guidelines and other program requirements. - The Agency will also no longer allow distributed generation projects serving multifamily residential facilities to participate in the Non-Profit and Public Facilities sub-program since these types of projects qualify to apply for the Residential Solar (Large) sub-program
+- Non-Profit and Public Facilities sub-program projects are installed onsite on properties either (i) occupied by a qualified non-profit organization or (ii) occupied by a public entity. - Systems are installed behind a participant's meter and used primarily to offset a single participant's load of the qualified non-profit or public entity. - Occupants receive the value of energy produced by the installed system through net metering or avoided usage connected directly to individual participant meters. - Ongoing costs and fees are not to exceed 50% of the value of the energy generated by the system. - The project meets all consumer protection guidelines and other program requirements. - The Agency will also no longer allow distributed generation projects serving multifamily residential facilities to participate in the Non-Profit and Public Facilities sub-program since these types of projects qualify to apply for the Residential Solar (Large) sub-program common school, alternative public school, or free school operated by the authority of the Illinois School Code, including Illinois public schools from pre-school through grade 12, and vocational schools over which the State Board of Education has authority.

-ILSFA will not include public schools in the Non-Profit and Public Facilities sub-program beginning with the 2023-2024program year.21 -2024 Program Year.22 Note: Under the Illinois Power Agency Act, the definition of "public schools" for this Program program comes from the Illinois School Code, which includes any public school, common school, alternative public school, or free school operated by the authority of the Illinois School Code, including Illinois public schools from pre-school through grade 12, and vocational schools over which the State Board of Education has authority.
+ILSFA will not include public schools in the Non-Profit and Public Facilities sub-program beginning with the 2023-2024 Program Year.
+Note: Under the Illinois Power Agency Act, the definition of "public schools" for this program comes from the Illinois School Code, which includes any public school,